mdoodykx/kx-vscode/README.md

 After registering for your chosen version, you will receive an email with a link to download an installation file and a `k4.lic` or `kc.lic` license file.
 Follow the instructions [here](https://code.kx.com/q/learn/install) for Linux, macOS and Windows to install q and a license file before proceeding.

-Once you have installed q and downloaded a license file the next step is to [Integrating q with VS Code](#integrating-q-with-vs-code).

 ## Connections

 The kdb VS Code extension allows you to have multiple connections open at once, enabling development and testing across different q and kdb Insights Enterprise connections using both q and Python.

 To add connections:

-1. Select the extension from the Activity Bar and the **CONNECTIONS** View will be visible at the top of the Primary Sidebar.
+1. Select the extension from the Activity Bar and the **CONNECTIONS** View is displayed at the top of the Primary Sidebar.

-1. When you first install the extension there are no connections so click **Add Connection** OR if there are existing connections click **+** for New Connection in the **Connections** menu.
+1. When you first install the extension there are no connections so click **Add Connection**.
+If you have already created connections click **+** for New Connection in the **Connections** menu.

    ![connecttoakdbserver](https://github.com/KxSystems/kx-vscode/blob/main/img/connecttoakdbserver.png?raw=true)